FrenchGithubUser/Artwork-Finder/README.md

 # artwork_finder
-Short program to add artwork from audio files missing one.
+Short program to add artworks to audio files missing one.

 Change the music_folder path to what you need